w3f/polkadot-wiki/docs/build-wallets.md

 | [Polkadot-js apps](https://polkadot.js.org/apps/#/accounts)       | Live              | Parity    | Browser           | Non-Custodial | Staking  |
 | [Polkadot-js extension](https://github.com/polkadot-js/extension) | Live              | Parity    | Browser extension | Non-custodial | Staking  |

 > Note: Parity Signer currently does not allow you to see the transaction you are signing.
+This means that you are at risk if connected to a compromised version of Polkadot-JS.
 A fix is
 > being worked on; please see
 > [this GitHub issue](https://github.com/paritytech/parity-signer/issues/724) for more details.